 The Venue Rule for Minor Guardianship

-Venue determines which county courthouse handles a guardianship case.
+Venue determines which county courthouse handles a legal guardianship case.
 For minors, Arizona keeps it simple.
 The proceeding takes place wherever the child resides or is physically present at the time the petition is filed.
+Filing a petition in the correct Arizona court is one of the first steps in the process.

 The venue for guardianship proceedings for a minor is in the place where the minor resides or is present.

 A.R.S. § 14-5205This is a practical rule.
-If a grandparent in Maricopa County needs to file for guardianship of a grandchild living in Pima County, the case belongs in Pima County.
+If a grandparent in Maricopa County needs to file a petition for guardianship of a grandchild living in Pima County, the case belongs in Pima County.
 The child's location controls, not the petitioner's.
+The juvenile court in the child's county may also have jurisdiction depending on the circumstances.

 Why Venue Matters

 Filing in the wrong county can delay the entire process.
 The court may dismiss the petition or transfer it, adding weeks or months to a situation that often needs resolution quickly.
 For families where a child has recently moved or is staying temporarily with a relative, the "or is present" language offers flexibility.
-If the child is currently in a particular county, even on a temporary basis, that county has proper venue.
+If the child is currently in a particular county, that county has proper venue.